-Of course, just as SEO isn't really free, neither is a website redesign.
-It requires time and resources and, if you're doing it right, testing.
+Conversion rate optimization requires time and resources and, if you're doing it right, testing.
 Nonetheless, it's more than worth your while to familiarize yourself with the basic principles of website conversion optimization, so you can maximize the chances that a potential customer who arrives at your site from a search engine becomes a qualified lead or a paying customer.

 There are a number of things you can do to increase your conversion rate, among them: